-Here are four common experiences that many women who are out of the workforce have and the business skills that they help to build.
+Here are four common experiences that many people who are out of the workforce have, and the business skills that they help to build.
 Use these ideas to update your resume with the kinds of skills and accomplishments that will get you noticed.

 Participating in a volunteer project: While many advice columns focus on leadership roles in the volunteer world there are a lot of really important skills and experiences to be gained in participating at any level.
 First, not everyone needs to lead — companies need followers to accomplish their goals.
 And many are beginning to recognize the need for effective “followship” which is the only way any work actually gets done.
 How specifically does volunteer work demonstrate that?
 First, it shows your ability to maintain commitment to a cause despite ambiguity of roles and responsibilities.
 While roles are often better articulated in businesses there is often a lot of ambiguity, especially as traditional hierarchies have given way to flatter organizations that require more cross-departmental coordination.
 Volunteer work also demonstrates your ability to manage your own performance to accomplish team’s goals.
 In volunteer organizations there isn’t a paycheck and sometimes not really an effective “boss” to manage you — you need to manage your own outcomes.
 In today’s leaner business environment showing that you can get the work done without a lot of management oversight is a big plus.
 And, volunteering demonstrates passion and drive — traits that all employers look for.